Origins and early history of the Literary Institute

 The growth of other opportunities for social and educational activities in the Dale led to the decline of the main upstairs room as a social venue.
 So, about twenty years ago, it was decided to turn this upper room into Muker Silver Band’s permanent base where they store their instruments and music and practise twice a week.

 The ground floor room continues to be used for occasional meetings, including Muker Parish Council and Muker Show committee.
-It also houses a small exhibition of historic photos of Muker and videos about the iconic barns with background music by Muker Silver Band and is open most days to visitors.
+It also houses a small free exhibition of historic photos of Muker and videos about the iconic barns and a display of artefacts illustrating aspects of the history of Muker with background music by Muker Silver Band and is open most days in the summer months to visitors.